attila-lendvai/openwrt-auto-extroot/README.md

 Once connected, you can read the log with `logread -f`.

+### Upgrading

+I have kinda succeeded to upgrade an installation from `24.10.0-rc4` to `24.10.1` using the following steps:

+- build a new image.bin using openwrt-auto-extroot

+- copy the image.bin to `/tmp` on the router

+- `sysupgrage -c -o /tmp/image.bin`

+- the new version came back online (into a non-trivial network setup)

+- `nano /usr/lib/opkg/status` and edit the entry for `Package: kernel`: update the version to the new one, `6.6.86~64576e1418bd4546fdb49285deb3b11c-r1` in this case.
+I looked it up by `find . | grep kernel` in the ImageBuilder directory.
+Without this step the `kmod-*` packages fail to upgrade due to the missing kernel dependency.
+The kernel package itself is not listed in the opkg package database, because you need to use sysupgrade to update the kernel.

+- `opkg update`

+- `opkg list-upgradable | cut -f 1 -d ' ' | xargs -r opkg upgrade`

+- ?! somehow once the extroot disappeared (got unmounted?), but then it came back after a reboot.

+- most things worked fine, but e.g. usteer failed to start (`Command
+  failed: Request timed out`), and opkg was printing strange errors (`* pkg_get_installed_files: Failed to open
+  //usr/lib/opkg/info/libuci20130104.list: No such file or directory.`).

+- I have decided to reinstall the router using my uci based script.

 # Status

 This is more of a template than something standalone, but I use it for